 When the outcome is made public, it may be appropriate to repeat the most important terms of the issue.
 When an issue has been underwritten, the percentage of the shares subscribed for by the issue guarantors shall be specified in the outcome.

 4.16.
-Issue memorandum
+Simplified Information Document for Secondary Issuances